 We hope you enjoyed discovering the many perks of dwarf flowering shrubs and learning about why they’re such a good fit for modern gardens.
 We’d like to give a big thank you to Bloomin’ Easy® for sponsoring this post and allowing us to introduce our readers to a few great dwarf shrub varieties to get them started.
 To find a source for these plants, please visit one of the nurseries or online retailers you’ll find on the “Find a Retailer” feature on the Bloomin’ Easy website.

-Want to learn about more great shrubs for your garden?
-Check out the following posts:
+Learn about more great shrubs for your garden

 - Flowering shrubs for your garden: 5 beauties for full sun